top of page

 Karen Nelson Headshot.jpeg

-Karen Nelson is the author of The Sunken Town and the co-founder of the nonprofit Writing By Writers.
+Karen Nelson is the author of the novels The Last Summer at Feather River and The Sunken Town, and she is the co-founder of the nonprofit Writing By Writers.
 During her long career in nonprofits she has protected open space, funded cancer research, trained people to complete endurance events, and helped writers bring their work into the world.
 When not organizing writing workshops, she can be found hiking with her dog, reading, traveling, experimenting in the kitchen, and hosting dinner parties.
 She writes for various publications and is at work on her next novel.

 Bio